-The British and North American Royal Mail Steam Ship Canada, arrived at Halifax on Tuesday with advices from Liverpool to the 22d ult. tinued quiet at last accounts.
+The British and North American Royal Mail Steam Ship Canada, arrived at Halifax on Tuesday with advices from Liverpool to the 22d ult. interest.
+Affairs in the Crimea and in Asia continued quiet at last accounts.

 The rumors of peace negotiations have been confirmed to a considerable extent.